zac-stanley/675-Assignment-01/README.md

-### 675-Assignment-01 - Albequerque Bike Connectvity to Parks and Open Space
+### 675-Assignment-01 - Albuquerque Bikeway Connectvity to Parks and Open Space
 #### Proposed workflow:
 1. Symbolize trails to show existing and proposed bike trails - use theis to create figure ground
 2. Merge parks and open space shapefiles into a single file or symbolize - we may have to make fields match for this to work